official-srv-modak/Shop/README.md

 Demo of the app is presented below

-NOTE : if it looks laggy because its a git at 10fps.
+NOTE : if it looks laggy because its a gif at 10fps.
 Below gif is only for functionality and creative representation

 <img src="demo/demo.gif" width="200">